 On December 18, 1993, the United Nations General Assembly approved Arabic as an official UN language.
 We’ve been celebrating it every December 18 since 2010, when the United Nations Educational, Scientific and Cultural Organization (UNESCO) officially established Arabic Language Day!
 The day is dedicated to the long history of the Arabic language and the many works of literature and philosophy that are written in Arabic.
 Its purpose is to promote linguistic as well as cultural diversity in the world.
 On that day Arabic, one of the six official languages of the UN, is spoken in the UN.

-Arabic Language Day - History
+Arabic Language Day timeline